 Descriptive statistics using Numpy

-From the list of data we are going to create a Numpy array.
+From the data list, we will create a Numpy array.
 The reason for doing this is that it will get us a bit prettier output.
-Especially, when we are setting the print options (line 19, below).
+Especially, when we are setting the print options.

 That was it.
 I still prefer doing my descriptives statistics using Pandas.
-Primarily, because of that the output is much more nicer but it’s also easier to work with Pandas dataframes compared to Numpy arrays.
+Primarily, because of that, the output is much nicer but it’s also easier to work with Pandas dataframes compared to Numpy arrays.